vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tpsm-ag-on-vsphere-ref.md

 Spaces use Profiles to define the APIs and CRDs (as Capabilities) available in the Space.
 By including Profiles, a Space transitively requires all Capabilities specified by those Profiles.
 A Space can only be scheduled on a cluster that provides all the required Capabilities for its included Profiles.

-For instance, a platform builder familiar with deploying Spring applications might create a Spring Profile that includes the spring-cloud-gateway and service-binding Capabilities.
+For example, a platform builder familiar with deploying Spring applications might create a Spring Profile that includes the spring-cloud-gateway and service-binding Capabilities.
 This Profile provides a reusable way to set up environments for Spring applications.
 A Spring application team can use this Profile to create a Space in a standardized, company-approved manner.
 If the team needs a gateway, they can use the Spring Cloud Gateway CRDs included in the Profile to configure their own gateway.
 By standardizing Profiles, the platform ensures consistency in how Spring applications are deployed across the organization.

 **Traits**